menonajayki/GPT_from_Scratch/README.md

-Here I code a LLM from scratch for future references in my work
+Here I code an LLM from scratch for future references in my work